Collegial Action Learning uses learner-centric design principles to enable professional knowledge workers to thrive in a world of wicked problems.

-During the initial stage of a CAL initiative (described in another post titled Putting the Action in Action Learning) we select themes that both the group and the organization consider important.
+During the initial stage of a CAL initiative (described in another post titled Leverage Autonomy, Purpose and Connection to Drive Transformation) we select themes that both the group and the organization consider important.
 Once we have clear themes, relevant research sets and target participants, we are ready to get people together and get the ball rolling.

 Create a space that is welcome to reflection and sharing

 CAL is a space for slowing down, taking stock and connecting with others through reflection on experience.
 We do not set pre-session homework; however, we might distribute a few reflection questions to help participants start framing their interests.
 We don’t expect the first session to lead to a sudden radical change for the individuals or organization; we just want to build connections among the participants, hone in on some interesting areas for experimental action and strengthen belief that interesting changes are actually worth pursuing.